wsxiaoys/wsxiaoys.github.com/_posts/2012-05-28-a-codewalk-for-arc3s-first-class-macro-function-as-macro.md

 ---
 layout: post
-title: "A Codewalk for Arc3's first-class(runtime) macros
+title: "A Codewalk for Arc3's first-class(runtime) macros"
 ---

 Arc is a lisp dialect created by [Paul Graham](http://en.wikipedia.org/wiki/Paul_Graham_\(computer_programmer\)).
 It's a tiny lisp implementation built on the top of [Racket](http://www.racket-lang.org).